kareemalnoaman/quizzME/README.md

 To use CRUD:

-As a random user, the user will see the landing page, from there go Game tab, The user will be able to play the math quiz game by generating questions then answer them in 10 minutes.
+As a random user, the user will see the landing page, from there go to Game tab, the user will be able to play the math quiz game by generating random math questions then answer them within 10 minutes.
-After the 10 min past, user will be prompted to subscripe.
+After the 10 minutes past, user will be prompted to subscripe options.

-Login page for returning users, or
+In the case of subscripted user, the user will be prompted to log in or loging as a returned user.

-Register for new users in order to use the quiz game.
+New user would be prompted to register.

 Two options: 1) general users can generate timed questions (10 mins each session) Subscriped users have unlimited access + help